kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 Now that we have seen why we need both kinds of tests (unit *and* integration), we need to decide on *how many* tests we need from each category.

 There is no hard and fast rule here, it depends on your application.
-The imporant point is that you need to spend some time to understand what type of tests add the most value to *your* application.
+The important point is that you need to spend some time to understand what type of tests add the most value to *your* application.
 The test pyramid is only a suggestion on the amount of tests that you should create.
 It assumes that you are writing a commercial web application, but that is not always the case.
 Let's see some examples: